keybase/book-content/05-sites/01-custom.md

 After the regular DNS propagation delays, the pushed contents of the `master` branch of your repository will be available at `https://my-site.exampke.com`.

-{# note: the old bits about private shared (no team) github repositories seem to be deprecated; I can't figure out how to do it if it's still possible #}
+{# note: the old bits about private shared (no team) Git repositories seem to be deprecated; I can't figure out how to do it if it's still possible #}

 ### Access Control